Automotive Service Technology (AUTO), AAS

 Prerequisite(s): AUTO1111, AUTO1121, AUTO1211, And AUTO1221

-Theory and operation of gears, controls, and components relating to transmissions, transfer case, and differentials.
+Theory and operation of gears, controls, and components relating to automatic and manual transmissions, transfer case, and differentials and all wheel drive systems.
 Explain the operation, diagnosis, disassembly, reassembly, and power flow of driveline components, as well as testing of hydraulic and electronic controls using service information.
-Explain the operation, theory and repair of constant velocity and variable velocity joints.
-Examine the principles of NVH (noise, velocity, and harshness).

 Prerequisite(s): AUTO1111, AUTO1121, AUTO1211, And AUTO1221